SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

   Blue arrows: the `x` and `r` axes of the 2D grid (red) where the electromagnetic fields are defined.
-  Particle positions and momenta are defined in 3D.
+  Macro-particle positions and momenta are defined in 3D.

-During each iteration, the particles are pushed in phase space using reconstructed 3D cartesian electromagnetic fields at their position :math:`(x,r,\theta)` (see Eq. :eq:`AzimuthalDecomposition1`).
+During each iteration, the macro-particles are pushed in phase space using reconstructed 3D cartesian electromagnetic fields at their position :math:`(x,r,\theta)` (see Eq. :eq:`AzimuthalDecomposition1`).
 Then, their contribution to the current densities :math:`(J_x,J_r,J_{\theta})`